cloudflarearchive/cfapp_sample/README.md

 #CloudFlare Apps

-CloudFlare's Apps platform enables developers to create and publish Javascript applications (to start) for use by website owners on CloudFlare's network.
+CloudFlare's Apps platform enables developers to create and publish web applications for use by website owners on CloudFlare's network.
 See the [full list](https://www.cloudflare.com/apps).

 When you're ready to develop an App, the first step is to [sign up](https://www.cloudflare.com/app-signup.html) as a developer using your CloudFlare account.